-In 2020, Spectrum files will be developed simultaneously with the submission of indicator data through the Global AIDS Monitoring system.
-Final Spectrum files should be submitted by 25 March 2020.
-Country teams will receive information on the 2020 estimates process in November 2019.
+In 2021, Spectrum files will be developed prior to the submission of indicator data through the Global AIDS Monitoring system.
+Final Spectrum files should be submitted by 1 March, 2021.
+Country teams will receive information on the 2021 estimates process in November 2020.

 As in previous years, countries have the option of importing Spectrum data into the Global AIDS Monitoring online tool for certain indicators, thereby simplifying the process of completing data entry in the online tool.
 This step reduces both the data entry required and the chance for errors, and it improves the consistency of data between the two systems.
-In 2020, data for Indicators 1.1, 1.2 and 1.3, including the detailed age disaggregation, will be reported in Spectrum and then imported into the Global AIDS Monitoring online reporting tool for countries with final Spectrum files.
+In 2021, data for Indicators 1.1, 1.2, 1.3, 1.6, 2.2, 2.3 and 3.1 including the detailed age disaggregation, will be reported in Spectrum and then imported into the Global AIDS Monitoring online reporting tool for countries with final Spectrum files.

-The Spectrum files are created by a team of national experts trained in the use of the software.
+The Spectrum files are created by a team of national experts trained on the software.
 These files are then reviewed by UNAIDS for quality control.
 It is critical that the team completing the Global AIDS Monitoring tool imports the final set of estimates developed by the national HIV estimates team.